oauth2-proxy/oauth2-proxy/docs/docs/configuration/overview.md

 There are three different types of logging: standard, authentication, and HTTP requests.
 These can each be enabled or disabled with `--standard-logging`, `--auth-logging`, and `--request-logging`.

 Each type of logging has its own configurable format and variables.
-By default these formats are similar to the Apache Combined Log.
+By default, these formats are similar to the Apache Combined Log.

 Logging of requests to the `/ping` endpoint (or using `--ping-user-agent`) and the `/ready` endpoint can be disabled with `--silence-ping-logging` reducing log volume.